This delicious tropical citrus protein smoothie bowl is delicious and full of protein, antioxidants, and a healthy source of energy to fuel your day!

 Eating Healthy Long-Term is Easy

-- Stick to the perimeter of the grocery store when buying food (fresh produce, eggs, protein, etc).
-The center aisles are usually full of processed foods with tons of sugar.
+Stick to the perimeter of the grocery store.
+Ever notice that when buying food center aisles are usually full of processed foods with tons of sugar?
+The perimeter always has fresh produce, eggs, protein, etc, that are healthier alternatives.

 I also try to stay away from simple carbs and instead rely on complex carbs, vegetables, fruits and proteins that supply a longer-lasting source of energy.